5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/AirportItllwm_Sequoia.md

 1. Inject `IOName` of a BRCM 4360 Broadcom card via `DeviceProperties` to trigger "Modern WiFi" patches in OCLP
 2. Inject the required kexts for re-enabling legacy WiFi cards
+3. Add `AirportItlwm.kext` for macOS Ventura
 3. Apply root patches
-4. Reboot to macOS Sequoia, voila, `AirportItlwm.kext` working again
+4. Reboot to macOS Sequoia, voila, `AirportItlwm.kext` is working again

+> [!NOTE]
+>
+> When applying root patches for Modern WiFi, OCLP basically rolles back components from macOS Ventura.
+That's why the AirportItlwm kext for macOS Ventura is required to make WiFi work in Sequoia.

 ## Instructions